helix-collective/hx-deploy-tool/docs/help.md

 Unpack and configure the specified release into the given directory.

 ## hx-deploy-tool expand-template <templatePath> <destPath>
-Injects the config contexts specified in `configContexts` into a template found at `templatePath` and saves the resulting file to `destPath`
+Injects the config contexts specified in `configSources` into a template found at `templatePath` and saves the resulting file to `destPath`

 ## hx-deploy-tool aws-docker-login-cmd